syncfusion-content/maui-docs/MAUI/TreeView/right-to-left.md

 # Right To Left in .NET MAUI TreeView (SfTreeView)

-`SfTreeView` supports changing the flow of text to the right-to-left direction by setting the `FlowDirection` to RightToLeft in both Vertical and Horizontal orientations.
+`SfTreeView` supports changing the flow of text to the right-to-left direction by setting the `FlowDirection` to RightToLeft.
 TreeView supports RTL when the flow direction of the device is changed.

 {% tabs %}
 {% highlight xaml hl_lines="7" %}